Make the assistant feel native to your website

 What to keep controlled.

-Review production conversations
+Review real visitor conversations

 Check ownership and controls